rust-lang/book/nostarch/chapter20.md

 Function pointers implement all three of the closure traits (`Fn`, `FnMut`, and `FnOnce`), meaning you can always pass a function pointer as an argument for a function that expects a closure.
-It’s best to write functions using a generic type and one of the closure traits so your functions can accept either functions or closures.
+It’s best to write functions using a generic type and one of the closure traits so that your functions can accept either functions or closures.

 That said, one example of where you would want to only accept `fn` and not